MicrosoftDocs/sql-docs/docs/relational-databases/performance/best-practice-with-the-query-store.md

  **Data Flush Interval (Minutes)**: It defines the frequency to persist collected runtime statistics to disk.
 It's expressed in minutes in the graphical user interface (GUI), but in [!INCLUDE[tsql](../../includes/tsql-md.md)] it's expressed in seconds.
 The default is 900 seconds, which is 15 minutes in the graphical user interface.
 Consider using a higher value if your workload doesn't generate a large number of different queries and plans, or if you can withstand longer time to persist data before a database shutdown.

 > [!NOTE]
 > Using trace flag 7745 prevents Query Store data from being written to disk in case of a failover or shutdown command.
-For more information, see the [Use trace flags on mission-critical servers to improve recovery from disaster](#Recovery) section.
+For more information, see the [Use trace flags on mission-critical servers](#Recovery) section.

 Use [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)] to set a different value for **Data Flush Interval**: